Previously, on Blog Wars:

 Sadly, the Candy Van had to be returned.

-Harley mourns his loss ... and then celebrates cos he doesn't need
+Harley mourns his loss ... and then celebrates cos he doesn't need to drive that thing ever again. |

 This signaled the end of our Whistler adventures.